© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Abercrave Ironworks is a scheduled monument protected by Cadw under reference BR222.
 View the official record →

-Abercrave Ironworks is a post-medieval industrial site located in Breconshire, Wales, representing the region's involvement in iron production during the Industrial Revolution.
+Abercrave Ironworks is a post-medieval and modern industrial ironworks situated in Breconshire, Wales, representing the region's iron production during the eighteenth and nineteenth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR222.

 Abercrave Ironworks dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Abercrave Ironworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR222.